dustywhite7/pythonMikkeli/courseSlides/1 - Introduction.md

 # Getting Started in Python

-- Open PyCharm or Colab, and let's explore
+- Open Colab, and let's explore
-	- PyCharm is called an IDE, or Integrated Development Environment, and contains all the tools we will need to work with Python (and to help this class go smoothly!)
 	- Colab is a notebook environment, and is very popular for preliminary analysis and for use among data scientists.
 - Let's write some Python!